vitessio/website/content/en/docs/reference/vreplication/vdiff.md

 * If VDiff takes more than an hour `vtctlclient` will hit grpc/http timeouts of 1 hour.
 In that case you can use `vtctl` (the bundled `vctlclient` + `vtctld`) instead.
 * VDiff also synchronizes sources and targets to get consistent snapshots.
 If you have a high write QPS then you may encounter timeouts during the sync.
 Use higher values of `-filtered_replication_wait_time` to prevent that, for example `-filtered_replication_wait_time=4h`.
 * If VDiff takes more than a day set the `-wait-time` parameter, which is the maximum time a vtctl command can run for, to a value comfortably higher than the expected run time, for example `-wait_time=168h`.
 * You can follow the progress of the command by tailing the vtctld logs.
 VDiff logs progress every 10 million rows.
 This can also give you an early indication of how long it will run for, allowing you to increase your settings if needed.

 ### Note

 * There is no throttling, so you might see an increased lag in the replica used as the source.
-* VDiff is currently not resumable, so any timeouts or errors mean that you will need to rerun the entire vdiff again.
+* VDiff is currently not resumable, so any timeouts or errors mean that you will need to rerun the entire VDiff again.
 * VDiff runs one table at a time.

 _VReplication and VDiff performance improvements, resumability and throttling support are on the roadmap!_